 the interest of the Company.

-(c) The company is regular in recovering the Principal amount as
+(c) The company is regular in recovering the Principal amount and

-(d) There is no overdue amount of loans granted to company or other
+(d ) There is no overdue amount of loans taken from company or other

 parties listed in the register maintained under section 301 of the